Our Location

 Dr Deb and her team have extensive experience caring for travellers bitten overseas.

-Modern vaccines are extremely safe and given in the arm ( not the stomach as in times past).
+Modern vaccines are extremely safe and are given in the arm ( not the stomach as in times past).
 Since the vaccine takes 2 weeks to be effective, travellers who have not been preimmunised with rabies vaccine before their trip will need a special product called RIG injected in the wound – to slow the virus while the vaccine takes effect.

 Call us now 07 3221 9066